pokt-network/pocket-js-LEGACY/README.md

 ## Documentation

-[Visit our developer portal](https://docs.pokt.network/docs/developers-overview) for tutorials and information about the Pocket Network or get started with the examples below:
+[Visit our docs site](https://docs.pokt.network) for tutorials and information about the Pocket Network or get started with the examples below:

 ### For all of the following examples, start with this initialization code:
 ```javascript